jundalisay/spblist/content/en/research/smith/theory-moral-sentiments/part-1/section-1/chapter-1b.md

 The feelings are transfused from one man to another instantaneously without knowing what excited them.

-For example, when some expresses grief, the other people are instantly affected with a similar emotion.
+For example, when some expresses grief, the other people are also instantly affected with grief.

 {{< s v="7" >}} However, this is not universal with every feeling.